rehierl/node-tree-outliner/88-todos.md

-i.e. add the section to the tree such that it has the given outline depth - that is the top-down perspective - close the last couple of open section such that the section has the given outline depth - bottom-up perspective
+i.e. add the section to the tree such that it has the given outline depth - that is the top-down perspective - close the last couple of open section such that the section has the given outline depth - bottom-up perspective -

+rank only with regards to the outline depth - not a presequent rank-infected sectioning node? - what would be the difference if any?

 <!-- ======================================================================= -->
 ## type-1 sectioning nodes